Content

 • Is approved annually by the school, the district, the local board of education, and ISBE

-• Is monitored and periodically reviews by the LEA and by ISBE
+• Is monitored and periodically reviewed by the LEA and by ISBE

-Click on the Continuous School Improvement Process below for more resources!
+Click on the Continuous School Improvement Model below for more resources!

 Newly Designated Intensive School - START HERE!